bevyengine/bevy-website/content/news/2026-09-17-bevy-0.20/index.md

 The default font-size is now `rem(1)` rather than `px(20)`.
 This is a no-op if you're not changing `RemSize` but it means your text will scale by default when you do.

-## New CPU UI clipping implementation supporting rotation

-{{ heading_metadata(authors=["@Ickshonpe"] prs=[24148]) }}

-Until now, Bevy ignored rotation and scaling when clipping UI node overflow, causing content to be distorted or clipped in the wrong place.
-In Bevy 0.20 overflow clipping now supports rotated clipping regions, using a simplified version of the Sutherland–Hodgman algorithm.Descendants are clipped against each of the clipping regions inherited from their ancestors, instead of against a single axis aligned rectangle.
-The user-facing overflow API is unchanged.

 ## Per-column change ticks

 {{ heading_metadata(authors=["@pcwalton", "@SkiFire13"] prs=[25157, 25429]) }}

 A new summary change tick is now stored per-column, representing the last time any component in that column was changed.
 This allows skipping the whole column in case no component was changed, as opposed to going through each component checking them individually.

-## Fallback Fonts

-{{ heading_metadata(authors=["@Ickshonpe"] prs=[24378]) }}

-`FontSource` now supports font fallback lists.
-Use `FontSource::families("Arial, 'Noto Sans', sans-serif")` for CSS-style font family lists, or `FontSource::list([...])` to combine font handles, named families, CSS lists, and generic families.

 ## FixedNode